 During the course of my study I researched the historical origins of the doctrine in painstaking detail, and spent countless hours analyzing material by leading Trinitarian theologians such as James White, William Lane Craig, D.A.
 Carson, Robert Bowman, Wayne Grudem, John MacArthur, R.C.
 Sproul, John Piper, Simon Gathercole, and a good many others.

 But I also examined an opposing view that likewise regards scripture as the authoritative word of God and seeks to understand it in its original context.
 I cautiously and carefully weighed this view against the Trinitarian persepective to see which one better harmonized the whole counsel of Scripture.

 There were non-negotiables from the outset: I was and continue to be fully convinced that Jesus is the Christ and the sinless Son of God who was crucified for our sin, buried in the tomb, raised to life three days later, and permanently exalted to the right hand of God as Lord over all creation.
 And indeed the foundation of the opposing case is built upon precisely that criteria.

-On this site I share with you the fruit of my research into these two contrasting views on the nature of the Father, Son, and Holy Spirit.
+As a result of my investigation, I was ultimately compelled to change my views regarding the doctrine of the Trinity.
+On this site I share with you the fruit of this research into the nature of the Father, Son, and Holy Spirit.
 My hope and prayer is that you would simply give it a fair hearing and search out the matter for yourself to see if these things are so.